 The heaters in the seat do not get hot enough to raise your internal body temperature.

 That is the type of heat medical professionals worry about because it can harm your baby.

 Maternity pillows are not a luxury item.
 They can help relieve back and hip pain.

 A pregnancy pillow can help you get in a comfortable position to sleep, read, or watch a movie.

-You can use it postpartum to help you find a comfy position to rest or to feed your new baby.
+You can use it during postpartum healing to help you find a comfy position to rest or to feed your new baby.

 Our OB/GYN shared all the benefits of using a full-body pregnancy pillow.

 Winter is a beautiful time to do a maternity photoshoot.
 Winter photos have a magical feel to them.